Simultaneously search for multi-target Galactic binary gravitational waves: Search results

 By referring to Table I in Ref.~\cite{zhang_resolving_2021}, we can make a rough assessment of the effectiveness of our method, too.
 They present the main outcomes of their method applied to the LDC1-4 data, categorizing sources' frequencies into three distinct regions.
-Similarly, we categorize our result into the same three regions, as shown in Tab.~\ref{table:11}.
-The Ref.~\cite{zhang_resolving_2021} has 2778 reported sources with $f<3$ mHz and SNR $<$ 25.
-Since there are approximately 3000 injection sources within the SNR range of 15 $\sim$ 25 and $f<3$ mHz, it appears that Ref.~\cite{zhang_resolving_2021} might not have extensively searched for sources with $f<3$ mHz and SNR $<15$.
-Conversely, our method identifies 5206 reported sources within the range, exhibiting varying performance depending on the chosen $R_t$.
+Similarly, we categorize our result into the same regions, as shown in Tab.~\ref{table:11}.
+The Ref.~\cite{zhang_resolving_2021} has 2,778 reported sources with $f<3$ mHz and SNR $<$ 25.
+Since there are approximately 3,000 injection sources within the SNR range of 15 $\sim$ 25 and $f<3$ mHz, it appears that Ref.~\cite{zhang_resolving_2021} might not have extensively searched for sources with $f<3$ mHz and SNR $<15$.
+Conversely, our method identifies 5,220 reported sources within the range.
+For $f>4$ mHz, there are approximately 1000 injection sources with SNR $<15$, where our method does not perform as effectively as that of Ref.~\cite{zhang_resolving_2021} (5 reported sources).
+We provide an explanation for this discrepancy in Sec.~\ref{sec:discussion}.
 Hence, our approach may perform better in the low frequency and low SNR range.
-A similar comparison can be drawn for the region $3\text{ mHz}<f<4$ mHz.
-For $f>4$ mHz, there are approximately 1000 injection sources with SNR $<15$, where our method does not perform as effectively as that of Ref.~\cite{zhang_resolving_2021}.
-We provide an explanation for this discrepancy in Sec.~\ref{sec:discussion}.
-Overall, our approach demonstrates a comparative advantage in low frequency and low SNR regions.

-Indeed, the number of confirmed sources searched in Refs.~\cite{zhang_resolving_2021, 2023PhRvD.108j3018S} and the injection sources eliminated by us to acquire the LDC1-4 residual data are comparable.
-According to our hypothesis, we can first employ the Refs.~\cite{zhang_resolving_2021, 2023PhRvD.108j3018S, lackeos_lisa_2023} or other methods to identify sources with high SNR or high frequency and subsequently utilize our method to detect those with low SNR and low frequency in the residual.
-Given the higher density of low SNR sources, the overlap among them will exceed that of high SNR sources (as shown in Sec.~\ref{sec:overlap_signal}).
-Iterative subtraction search method risks subtracting ``secondary peaks", which will lead to the energy loss of real signal and potentially affect the position of the ``primary peak".
-In contrast, our method entails identifying all peaks without subtraction, followed by retaining the ``primary peak" and discarding the ``secondary peaks".
-This strategy avoids the effect of inaccurate subtraction contamination.

 Our pipeline can also be applied to high SNR sources (e.g., SNR $\ge$ 15), but the significant amount of degeneracy noise originating from high SNR sources will impose greater demands on computing resources.
 Therefore, we believe it is preferable to initially employ the Ref.~\cite{zhang_resolving_2021} or other methods to process high SNR sources and subsequently utilize our pipeline to search for low SNR sources in the residual data.
 Our pipeline is primarily designed for scenarios where numerous sources with similar SNR coexist, making it particularly effective for detecting low SNR and low-frequency sources.